 In Nashville middle-class families can still afford life's little luxuries, and families who relocate to the Nashville area will find their needs well-met at the Opry Mills shopping mall.
 With Dave and Buster's and the Bass Pro Shop as its biggest attractions, this might be less of a mall than an "experience."
 Of course, it is still a great place to find deals at Off 5th Saks Avenue, Old Navy, Forever XXI, and Bed Bath and Beyond.

 Welcome to NewHomeSource, the authority on Nashville house listings.
 We work with Nashville new home builders to bring you the best deals in Nashville new homes.
 Browse our Hot Homes and Quick Move In to find deals found only on NewHomeSource!
 Or search for all new homes in Nashville and surrounding areas, including Mount Juliet, Nolensville, Brentwood, and Franklin.
 Look for your perfect home by filtering for features important to you, including school districts, price, and amenities.
+For active adults, consider searching by Nashville Retirement Communities.
 Do you already own your lot?
 Find a variety of custom home builders and luxury builders in Nashville on NewHomeSource, connect with them, and start building your dream Nashville new home!